About the Rose Mathematics Department

 - a rich upper division program for majors, double majors and minors providing

-preparation for careers in industry or graduate school,
+preparation for careers in business, industry and governmbnt (BIG) or graduate school,

-- active programs of faculty and undergraduate research including seminars,
+- active programs of faculty and undergraduate research including senior thesis/project, seminars,

 conferences, and a journal for undergraduate mathematics, and